Replace Tie Rod Dust Boots

 After the new boot is on and the tie rod re-installed, fill the boot with grease through the fitting with a grease gun.
 The grease prevents dirt, water and debris from getting into the joint.

-Dust boot replacement is much cheaper than replacing the entire tie rod end or ball joint.
-If you catch a damaged boot early enough, you can simply remove the old boot and install a new one.
-But if you're not sure of a component's age, replace it for safety's sake.
+If you notice a damaged boot early enough, you can remove it and install a new one.
+However, if you're not sure of a component's age, replace it for safety's sake.

 If you plan on doing other front end service work, Orion makes a nice Five Piece Front End Tool Kit.